Existence proofs of traveling wave solutions on an infinite strip for the suspension bridge equation and proof of orbital stability: Stability Analysis

 Let $n(D\mathbb{F}(\tilde{u}))$ be the number of negative eigenvalues of $D\mathbb{F}(\tilde{u})$, counted with multiplicity.
-Then, the authors of \cite{SB_nagatou} derived in Theorem 1 some sufficient conditions under which orbital (in)stability is achieved.
-Such a result naturally generalizes in the 2D version and we recall its statement in the following lemma.
+Then, the authors of \cite{SB_nagatou} derived in Theorem 1 sufficient conditions under which orbital (in)stability is achieved.
+This result naturally generalizes to the 2D case, since the steps of the proof are essentially the same, as also observed by the authors in \cite{SB_nagatou}.
+We state the two-dimensional version in the following lemma.

 \begin{lemma} Let $\tilde{w} \in \mathcal{H}$ be defined as

 Moreover, define the constant $\theta$ as follows

 If $n(D\mathbb{F}(\tilde{u})) =0$, or if $\theta >0$ and $n(D\mathbb{F}(\tilde{u})) = 1$, then $\tilde{u}$ is orbitally stable.
 If $\theta>0$ and $n(D\mathbb{F}(\tilde{u}))$ is even, or if $\theta <0$ and $n(D\mathbb{F}(\tilde{u}))$ is odd, then $\tilde{u}$ is orbitally unstable. \end{lemma}